 At the same time, investigators are searching for tests to diagnose these conditions.
 For example, The Michael J. Fox Foundation and the Tau Consortium are co-funding projects to develop brain imaging tests to visualize the alpha-synuclein and tau proteins in the living brain.
 (These proteins currently can only be seen in autopsied tissue.)
 Such tests would allow doctors to easily and accurately separate these conditions from each other and from Parkinson's.
 And they would help researchers ensure the right people are selected for the right trials to speed drug development.

-Register for Fox Trial Finder to be matched with recruiting atypical parkinsonism trials in your area.
+Visit Fox Trial Finder to be matched with recruiting atypical parkinsonism trials in your area.